KoreaLogicDay/KoreaLogicDay.github.io/2024/abstracts_kr.md

 <p id="abstract-Choi-Seungrak"></p>

-### 최승락 (서울시립대학교), "_Two Reduction Procedures for Classical Reduction_"
+### 최승락 (서울시립대학교), "_Which Reduction Procedures for Classical Reductio are Acceptable?_"

 The present talk represents the exploration of the dissimilar outcomes from Prawitz’s reduction procedure for classical reductio vis-á-vis Stålmarck-Andou’s for it.
+Furthermore, recent discussions on the criteria for acceptable reductions in proof theory have yet to resolve the question of which reduction procedures for classical reductio are deemed acceptable.

 While Prawitz (1965, 1971)’s contributions, encompassing the normalization theorem, subformula property, and consistency for standard weak classical logic, are well-regarded, the normalization proof by Stålmarck(1991) and Andou(1995) for the standard full classical logic has not been widely investigated.

+Subsequently to demonstrating the subformula property and consistency of the full classical logic, a comparative investigation of Prawitz’s and Stålmarck-Andou’s reduction procedures for classical reductio ensues.
+The assertion is made that Stålmarck-Andou’s reduction holds a more solid foundation than Prawitz’s, grounded in the history of natural deduction developed by Prawitz(1965, 1971, 2015), where the reduction process aims to eliminate the maximum formula occurrence, and a novel reduction process was devised to achieve normalization and the subformula property.

 <p id="abstract-Yuyama-Takao"></p>